jtimlin/sodering/README.md

 These two images came from Sodering current website https://www.sodering.se.

 - installation_image.jpg at contact page.
+Photo by John Puolitaival.
 - balcony_glazing_1.jpg at products page.
+Photo by John Puolitaival.

  All the other images on the web page comes from their product supplier "Malmerk klaasium" <https://malmerkklaasium.ee/sv/>